Is the Reversal Curse a Binding Problem? Uncovering Limitations of Transformers from a Basic Generalization Failure: Discussion Conclusion

 \section{Discussion \& Conclusion}

 We conjecture that the Reversal Curse in LLMs is caused by \textit{inconsistency} and \textit{entanglements} of concept representations, two aspects of the long-standing \textit{binding problem} in cognitive science, neuroscience and AI.
 A series of experiments supports our hypotheses, and leads to model designs that could break the Reversal Curse with high performance.
 It is important to note, however, that these fundamental issues underlying the Reversal Curse that we identify are far from being resolved, since \textit{our current solutions rely heavily on human scaffolding and are specifically tailored to the reversal task}, which only deals with the most basic concepts.
 For instance, we need prior knowledge of the concept locations for the JEPA design to promote consistency, and the design only fosters consistency in a highly restricted manner (where concepts emerge as perceived subjects and predicted objects).
 Similarly, the memory layer design leverages our prior knowledge that each unique name indeed corresponds to a unique concept in our setting, and it would impede learning in cases where synonymy exists.
-Overall, the more fundamental challenge lies in designing models capable of learning \textit{systematic conceptual binding mechanisms with less human scaffolding}, applicable to more abstract concepts and complex skills~\citep{sutton2019bitter}.
-Our explorations expose and rigorously establish these challenges, and bring them to the attention of the broader community.
-Relatedly, prior research demonstrates that concepts of varying complexity and abstraction levels are typically acquired and represented across network layers within distinct geometric structures~\citep{geva-etal-2022-transformer, park2024the, jin2025exploringconceptdepthlarge}.
-These insights could help future research to tackle these challenges.

-Finally, to demonstrate the potential of well-designed parametric memory for complex reasoning, we show that the skill of reversal unlocks a kind of parametric forward-chaining that enables models to solve large-scale arithmetic reasoning problems better than frontier LLMs based on non-parametric memory.
+Overall, the more fundamental challenge lies in designing \textit{systematic conceptual binding mechanisms with less human scaffolding}, applicable to more abstract concepts and complex skills~\citep{sutton2019bitter}.
+Our explorations rigorously establish these challenges to the broader community.
+Finally, we demonstrate that reversal skills unlock parametric forward-chaining, enabling models to solve large-scale arithmetic reasoning tasks better than frontier LLMs using non-parametric memory.